-Nevertheless, a study released back in 2012, scientists discovered that the babies were yawning.
+Nevertheless, in a study released back in 2012, scientists discovered that the babies were yawning.
 In fact, fetus yawns are twice as common as when they open their mouths.
 The yawns decrease in frequency after 28 weeks of gestation, which is about seven months into pregnancy.

 Behavior scientists are particularly interested in yawning as a social contagion, but that is far from the only reason why we yawn.
 You are far more likely to yawn when you are tired, whether you are by yourself or surrounded by other people.